Norfolk Home Learning

 The prestigious University of Leeds is one which reaches out to home educated candidates.

-Do I need to set up a classroom and have a regular timetable?
+Do I need to have a regular timetable?

 No, don't set out to imitate the routines of school.
 That said, you may quickly find that your week takes shape with various regular outings and activities.